-The copay amounts listed above are applicable for services from both in-network (participating) providers and out-of-network (non-participating) providers.
-If the Dentist you select is not a Delta Dental Medicare Advantage Participating Dentist, you will still be covered, but you may have to pay more.
+IMPORTANT: If you receive services from a dentist that DOES NOT participate in Delta Dental's Medicare Advantage PPO Network, YOU WILL BE RESPONSIBLE for the full cost of those services and no payment will be made by Delta Dental.
+In-network (participating) dentists are those in Michigan, Indiana and Ohio who are in Delta Dental's Medicare Advantage PPO network.
+All other dentists are considered out-of-network (nonparticipating) providers.
 See the above sections; "Why Select A Delta Dental Medicare Advantage Participating Dentist?" and "How payment is made to Delta Dental Medicare Advantage Participating and non-participating dentists" for details.